 "We have had preliminary discussions with FINMA and expect to engage with them on an appropriate regulatory framework for the Libra Association," he said, adding that the U.S. Treasury Department's Financial Crimes Enforcement Network, or FinCEN, is also expected to play a role.
 "The association also intends to register with FinCEN as a money services business."

-That presumption resulted in a July 17 letter from the Swiss, because the commissioner, or FDPIC, Adrian Lobsiger, had not yet been contacted about any such role.
+That presumption resulted in a July 17 letter from the Swiss commissioner, Adrian Lobsiger, who said he had not yet been contacted about any such role.

-Lobsiger’s office said in a July 23 statement he expects the Libra Association the conduct an impact assessment of “the data protection risks for the persons concerned and proposed appropriate measures to minimize these risks.”
+Lobsiger's office said in a statement he expects the Libra Association to conduct an impact assessment of "the data protection risks for the persons concerned and proposed appropriate measures to minimize these risks."

 Earlier this month, data protection authorities in Albania, Australia, Burkina Faso, Canada, the European Union, the U.K. and the United States released a joint statement demanding more transparency from those overseeing the Libra project.